Reviews You Can Rely On

 REASONS TO AVOID

-Faulty tilt-safety shut off sensor
+Faulty tilt-safety shut-off sensor

-The Briza Infrared Patio Heater charmed us for the first few weeks of use, but we ended up encountering a faulty emergency shutoff switch that halted its functionality.
+The Briza Infrared Patio Heater charmed us for the first few weeks of use, but we encountered a faulty emergency shutoff switch that halted its functionality.
 First, we'll share some of the things we liked.
 Within seconds it produces a precise beam of heat that warms you with a constant stream of heat.
 The easy-to-use tripod (included) allows for operation in a variety of places.
 You can also mount the heater directly to your wall.
 You can use this heater indoors and outdoors, and it does produce potent heat in indoor settings.
 There are three variable settings that produce either a 900W, 1200W, 1500W heat output, and we found it rather pleasant to sit in front of.

 outdoor heater - the briza was off to a great start with its ample features and soft...